 New to WooCommerce?
 It’s a free plugin that transforms WordPress websites into customizable eCommerce stores.
 First released in 2011 by WooThemes, a WordPress theme development agency with roots in Norway, the United Kingdom, and South Africa, it was later acquired by Automattic, makers of WordPress.com and Jetpack.
-In the U.S. alone, WooCommerce powers a whopping 55% of all eCommerce sites and nearly 2.3 million online stores.

 Over the next few days we’ll look at some key questions and topics, starting with an introduction to eCommerce for WordPress.
 Welcome to Woo!